 Why you should go on holiday to Austria

-Ben: St Gilgen is a really pretty town with a relaxed holiday atmosphere.
-You can spend your days sunbathing by the lido, taking paddle steamers across the lake or riding up the cable car.
-And you can catch the bus to charming Fuschl or St Wolfgang to explore little cobbled streets and pavement cafés, or take a ride in a traditional horse-drawn cart.
+Ben: When it comes to Austria’s most scenic spots, it’s hard to beat St Gilgen.
+You can spend your days sunbathing by the lido, taking paddle steamers across the lake or or riding the old cog railway to the top of the Schafberg mountain.
+And you can catch the bus to Fuschl or St Wolfgang to explore little cobbled streets and pavement cafés, or take a ride in a traditional horse-drawn cart.

 Clarice: St Gilgen is my favourite town too.
-The atmosphere was really chilled and the houses and lake were just beautiful.
+It felt really tranquil and the houses and lake were just beautiful.
 But the highlight of the area for me was the Kaprun dams, which are right next to Zell am See and Kaprun.
 The glacial water up there is a bright aquamarine and you’re in awe of the huge dam walls.
 Taking the lift up to walk around them was a lovely way to spend an afternoon, and it means you get to see mountaintops, a glacier and the calm water all in one place.

 Clarice: If you prefer mild summer days to real scorchers, Austria’s perfect.
 It gets warm but rarely very hot between May and September.

-Ben: We went in August and it was a great time to go – not too hot or too busy.
+Ben: We went in August and it was sunny most days, but not too hot.
 And because you’re among the lakes and mountains, the air is fresh and really pleasant for walking.
 Although there’s more chance of good weather in August, it’s still best to pack for cooler temperatures too.
 The odd rain shower isn’t uncommon in the mountains, but they don’t tend to last long.
 And without the rain, the scenery wouldn’t be so rich and colourful.

-Ben: Lots of the accommodations are traditional guesthouses that offer half board meals.
-Picture charming wooden buildings with decorative carvings, painted exteriors and flower-filled balconies.
-And many of them have been run by the same family for generations so the staff are wonderful.
+Ben: Most accommodation in Austria is traditional guesthouses that offer half-board meals.
+Picture charming wooden buildings with decorative carvings, painted exteriors and colourful shutters.
+And many of them have been run by the same family for generations.